 What permissions do we need to scatter ashes?

 It is important to get permission to scatter ashes from the owners of private land, the Crown Trust for parks and reserves, and from local councils for parks, beaches and playing fields.
 It must not contravene the provisions of the Protection of the Environment Operations Act 1997 in terms of air or water pollution.
 Councils and other government authorities will set a time and place when these activities can be undertaken and can impose other conditions.
-More details can be found here.
+More details on scattering ashes can be found here.

 Can one bury on private land?